-Trump Nominates 10th Circ.
-Judge Neil Gorsuch to Supreme Court
+Trump Nominates 10th Circuit Judge Neil Gorsuch to Supreme Court

-WASHINGTON (CN) – President Donald Trump on Tuesday announced Circuit Judge Neil Gorsuch as his choice to fill the vacant ninth seat on the U.S. Supreme Court, setting up a showdown with Senate Democrats who have already promised to oppose the nominee.
+WASHINGTON (CN) – President Donald Trump announced U.S. Circuit Judge Neil Gorsuch on Tuesday night as his choice to fill the vacant ninth seat on the U.S. Supreme Court, setting up a showdown with Senate Democrats who have already promised to oppose the nominee.

 Gorsuch, 49, has served on the 10th Circuit Court of Appeals since 2006, after being appointed by President George W. Bush.
 The Denver native is a Washington veteran with an originalist legal philosophy similar to that of late Justice Antonin Scalia, whom he will replace on the bench if confirmed.

-“I took the task of this nomination very seriously, I have selected an individual whose qualities define, really and I mean closely define, what we are looking for,” Trump said in announcing the appointment from the east room of the White House Tuesday night.
+“I took the task of this nomination very seriously, I have selected an individual whose qualities define, really and I mean closely define, what we are looking for,” Trump said in announcing the appointment from the east room of the White House on Tuesday night.
 “Judge Gorsuch has outstanding legal skills, a brilliant mind, tremendous discipline and has earned bipartisan support.”

 Gorsuch attended Harvard Law School at the same time as former President Barack Obama, and also holds degrees from Columbia University and Oxford University.
-Third Circuit Judge Thomas Hardiman, who Gorsuch reportedly beat out for the job, would have been the only justice on the Supreme Court without a degree from an Ivy League law school.
+Third Circuit Judge Thomas Hardiman, whom Gorsuch reportedly beat out for the job, would have been the only justice on the Supreme Court without a degree from an Ivy League law school.

 Trump said he read through Gorsuch’s legal opinions in making the decision and that he was particularly impressed by his educational history.
 He also noted sarcastically that Gorsuch received a unanimous confirmation when he was appointed to the 10th Circuit, a notable difference from what likely faces him when he goes to the Senate shortly.

 Court-watchers see Gorsuch as cut from the same cloth as Scalia, a conservative legal icon whose death this past February set off a fierce Senate battle over the Supreme Court.
-Republicans held strong with a blockade against Merrick Garland, Obama’s pick to fill the job.
+Republicans held strong with a blockade against Obama’s pick to fill the job, Merrick Garland, chief judge of the D.C.
+Circuit.

-“I would say he is a strong originalist, meaning that he focuses on the original meaning of the Constitution, which makes him sort of similar to Scalia,” said George Washington University Law Professor Paul Schiff Berman in an interview before the announcement.
+“I would say he is a strong originalist, meaning that he focuses on the original meaning of the Constitution, which makes him sort of similar to Scalia,” Paul Schiff Berman, a professor at George Washington University Law, said in an interview before the announcement.

 In a speech accepting Trump’s nomination, Gorsuch said he missed Scalia, calling him “a lion of the law.”